 Created to aid travelers in situations when time, convenience and parking availability are a concern, the valet parking service is available at curbside drop-off locations at Terminals 1 and 2, as well as designated locations within the Terminal 1 parking lot.
 Look for the SAN Park Valet signs.

 Travelers from along the West Coast and beyond can book a seat or berth on an Amtrak train and relax while they enjoy great views of the Pacific Ocean.
-While in San Diego, visitors can also use the region's San Diego Trolley and Coaster trains to explore the region by rail.
+While in San Diego, visitors can also use the region's Trolley, SPRINTER and COASTER trains to explore the region by rail.

-If you're staying in and around downtown San Diego, Mission Valley or just east of the city, the iconic bright red trolley isa fun way to get around. .
-The San Diego Trolley provides convenient services from key locations including the Santa Fe Depot and the San Diego Convention Center, crisscrossing through downtown and out to Old Town, Mission Valley, El Cajon and Santee.
+If you're staying in and around Southern San Diego, Downtown, Mission Valley or just east of the city, the iconic Metropolitan Transit System (MTS) bright red trolley is a fun, easy and convenient way to get around.
+The Trolley provides convenient services from key locations including the Santa Fe Depot and the San Diego Convention Center, crisscrossing through downtown and out to Old Town, Mission Valley, El Cajon and Santee.

-There are three trolley lines (Blue, Orange and Green) that service the downtown San Diego communities and beyond, covering 51 miles of track, and 53 stations total.
-Fares run from $1.50 to $3 one-way and trolleys run an average of every 15 minutes, 7 minutes during peak and 30 minutes during off-peak hours.
+There are four trolley lines (UC San Diego Blue, Orange, Sycuan Green and SDG&E Silver) that service the Downtown San Diego communities and beyond, covering 53 miles of double-track railway, and 53 stations total.
+Trolleys run an average of every 15 minutes, 7 minutes during peak and 30 minutes during off-peak hours.
+For maps and trip planning, visit sdmts.com or call (619) 233-3004.

 Another fun way to travel to the main tourist areas of San Diego is on anOld Town Trolley Tour.
 The Trolley stops at 11 places including Old Town, Seaport Village, Gaslamp Quarter, Coronado, Little Italy and Balboa Park.
 They also offer a La Jolla and Mission Bay route.
 You can either ride on the full two-hour narrated historic tour, or hop on and off at different stops throughout the day.
 They also offer two-day passes and combination options with their land-and-water SEAL Tours.